sjfke/tomcat-containers/wharf/BUILD.md

 PS C:\Users\sjfke\Github\tomcat-containers> docker compose -f .\compose-mariadb.yaml down  # Stop MariaDB and Adminer
 ```

+### Configure Eclipse Tomcat server

+This permits debugging when following the steps in the [tutorial](https://www.codejava.net/coding/jsp-servlet-jdbc-mysql-create-read-update-delete-crud-example)

+Follow the instructions in [Tomcat](./TOMCAT.md) to setup the `Tomcat` server within `Eclipse`.

+On the `Servers` tab, *double-click* on the `Tomcat v9 Server at localhost`, which will display the `Overview` tab.
+Select the `Modules` tab and click on the `Add External Web Module...` button.

+Document base: Bookstore
+Path: /Bookstore
+[x] Auto reloading enabled

 ## Building a Maven war file

 To function `Maven` requires a minimal `settings.xml` which may have to be manually created.